NVIDIA/fsi-samples/federated_learning/1_Run_Demo.md

 ---

 ### 0. Setting up the application environment in POC mode
 NVFLARE provides a "POC mode" that allows us to simulate the FL environment on a single local machine.
-Run the `poc` command to generates a poc folder with a server, two clients, and one admin:
+Run the `poc` command in the `federated_learning` directory to generate a poc folder with a server, two clients, and one admin:

 ```bash
 poc -n 2